 Ummm….hi.
 It’s been a while.
 A looong while.
 In August I thought I was going to get back in the swing of blogging and it just never happened.
 It’s not that I haven’t been cooking…but while I was pregnant my priorities shifted.
 First, the focus shifted to just getting food in my mouth, not pausing to take a photo and write a recipe.
 As I neared the end of my pregnancy, my focus shifted to making large batches of soups, stews, and easy-to-freeze dishes like manicotti to get me through the early weeks of motherhood.
 We were also in the midst of frantically working on a major home project…the baby’s room.
 What started with a simple home improvement project (putting down new flooring and painting the walls) ended up turning into a major project, replacing windows, tearing the room down to the studs, and working on the roof.

 My work life became very busy as I worked toward having a couple of months off of leave.
 And when it came down to it, my blog fell by the wayside.
-After all, the most important thing I had to cook was this little guy.
-River Wilder Nelson was born four weeks ago and my life has become consumed with feeding, diapering, and staring at my sweet baby.
-Can you blame me?
+After all, the most important thing I had to “cook” was my little guy.

 I’m just now getting my bearings enough to consider blogging again.
 Let’s hope this time it sticks…